rdegges/rdegges-blog/articles/2012/too-short.md

-Title: Too Short
-Date: 2012-10-23
-Tags: personal development
+---
+title: "Too Short"
+date: "2012-10-23"
+tags: ["personal development"]
+slug: "too-short"
-Summary: Life is too short to do stuff you hate.
-Use everyday wisely!
+description: "Life is too short to do stuff you hate.
+Use everyday wisely!"
+---

 ![Owl Face Sketch][]